Airborne 'low speed clutter' not National Weather Service's fault

 Around the world, forecasters launch balloons from about 900 locations that "give us a synopsis of the weather on a global scale," and some even measure smog and pollution, according to Dickerson.

-"[Ozone] has a good side and bad side like the force," says Dickerson, who would hate to see those balloons destroyed.
+"[Ozone] has a good side and bad side,like the force," says Dickerson, who says he would hate to see those balloons destroyed.
 "It's good up there, but not down here."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.